elastic/apm-agent-nodejs/docs/release-notes/known-issues.md

 navigation_title: "Known issues"
 ---

-# {{apm-node-agent}} known issues [elastic-apm-nodejs-agent-known-issues]
+# Elastic APM Node.js agent known issues [elastic-apm-nodejs-agent-known-issues]
 Known issues are significant defects or limitations that may impact your implementation.
 These issues are actively being worked on and will be addressed in a future release.
-Review the {{apm-node-agent}} known issues to help you make informed decisions, such as upgrading to a new version.
+Review the Elastic APM Node.js agent known issues to help you make informed decisions, such as upgrading to a new version.

 % Use the following template to add entries to this page.